Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 Thanks to Flare, SANS, and WiCyS for the challenge!
 It was quick, well built, and a good reminder that the fastest route through a web target is often reading what the other side left in the open!
 I'm excited for my *fancy hacker shirt!*

-<small><em>The research, solution, and drafting here are my own.
-I used an AI assistant to help structure and edit this writeup.</em></small>
+<small><em>The research, solution, and writing here are my own.
+I used an AI assistant to help structure and edit this writeup for clarity.</em></small>